Glossary of 2020s slang: R

 A warning sign indicating behaviors or characteristics within a relationship that may potentially be harmful or toxic.
-Oppositely, a green flag indicates positive aspects or healthy behaviors.
-The use of the term red flag as a warning traces back to the 18th century.
+On the other hand, a green flag indicates positive aspects or healthy behaviors.
+The use of the term red flag as a warning dates back to the 18th century.
 Historically, red flags were used as signals during wars or battles to indicate danger.
 The term green flag comes from the use of green-colored flags indicating permission to proceed.
 The concept of 'beige flags' has gained popularity to represent behaviors that are neither positive nor negative, but rather depend on individual preferences or boundaries.